jimmoffitt/developer_advocate.blog/databases/test.md

 ## Introduction<a id="Introduction" class="extra-tall">&nbsp;</a>

-There are two enterprise seawrch APIs:
+There are two enterprise search APIs:

 + 30-Day Search API: provides Tweets posted with the last 30 days.
 + Full-Archive Search API: provides Tweets from the entire archive, starting with the first Tweet posted in March, 2006.